patricklorenzut/lorenzut.com/index.md

 ---
 layout: default
-title: "Patrick Lorenzut"
-fulltitle: "Patrick Lorenzut: A Radically Marginal Human"
+title: "Saving the World From Fascism"
 slug: home
 ---

-# Saving the World From Fascism by Helping Techies Love Themselves
+# Saving the World From Fascism

 **How?** I'm not quite sure yet.
 Read on.